 However , trip cancellation insurance for COVID-19 policies typically will NOT cover if you cancel your trip due to reasons such as:

-- Fear of traveling due to the outbreak in a specific country or location.
+- Fear of traveling due to the outbreak condition in a specific country or location.

-- If your government issues a travel warning against travel to your destination. (or upgrading a warning to a higher level).
+- Your government issuing a travel warning against travel to your destination. (or upgrading a warning to a higher level).

-- If your destination country blocks entry from your country or stops flying there.
+- Your destination country blocking entry from your country or stopping flights from your country.

-- If you do not wish to travel because your state or country requires YOU to quarantine upon return.
+- Not wanting to travel because your state or country requires YOU to quarantine upon return.

 4. How can I protect my trip if policies do NOT cover the situations above?
 One of the only ways to protect future travel plans from disruption and cancellation for coronavirus would be to purchase a travel trip cancellation insurance for Covid-19 that has a specific upgrade to CANCEL FOR ANY REASON or “CFAR”.
 These these policies typically are “upgrades” to the standard coverages and you must OPT-IN and UPGRADE (if available) to “CANCEL FOR ANY REASON” when purchasing them.
 CFAR policies reimburse up to 75% of your non refundable or non recoverable trip costs and the cancellation must be done at least 2 days prior to departure.
 You also must typically insure the full cost of your trip.